Wokdsem/kioto/README.md

 There's no limit on the number of `NodeNav` instances you can create, so it's up to you to determine the approach that works best for your application, you could have a single global reference to a `NodeNav` instance in your application file or use more elaborate solutions like dependency injection to manage it.
 For most applications, a single NodeNav instance at the application root is sufficient, but more advanced scenarios might benefit from multiple instances.
+If a `NodeNav` instance's lifecycle is shorter than app's lifecycle, it is necessary to call `release` to ensure proper cleanup of active nodes.

 ```kotlin
 val nodeNav = NodeNav().apply {